kn3007427/kn3007427.github.io/notebook.md

 **In My Own Words:**
 -Tells you the space between the robot and something else **Example:**
+A car sensor beep more faster dependting how near are you of a object

 Pressed = TRUE
 Not Pressed = FALSE